Want a kid-friendly treat that’s perfect for breakfast and snack time? Try these tender and fruity Keto Blueberry Muffins.

 - Divide the batter between 10 muffin cups.

 - Bake for 20 minutes.
-Let cool 5 minutes before removing from pan.
+Let the muffins cool for 5 minutes before removing them from pan.

 Jest ok.